ChilliCream/graphql-platform/examples/README.md

 # Examples

-We recommend starting with our GraphQL workshop that guides you through various concepts of building a GraphQL server and is more comprehensible.
+We recommend starting with our GraphQL workshop that guides you through various concepts of building a GraphQL server.

 The GraphQL workshop is located here: https://github.com/ChilliCream/graphql-workshop